TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

 ### Colour Scheme

-In choosing my colour palette, I used the website ' Coolors'.
+In choosing my colour palette, I used the website ' Coolors.co'.

 I wanted colours that had a strong relationship with football teams traditional colours.